24 January 2023

 Even the creme de la creme of the world web opt to refresh their websites to stay top players in their industries.
-I’ll give you at least five measurable changes that happen after redesigning a website:
+We’ll give you at least five measurable changes that happen after redesigning an eCommerce website:

 - Higher conversion rate